Do Go On - 314 - The Oak Island Mystery

 Maryland?

-From Owings Mills in Maryland, United States, it's Shabab Haider.
+From Owings Mills in Maryland, United States.

 Yes.

-From Sacramento in California, United States, it's Keith Barnes.
+From Sacramento in California, United States.

-Come, Keith Barnes.
+Keith Barnes.

 Yes.

-From the ashes, the phoenix rises.
+From the ashes, the Phoenix rises.

-Well, this night's not going Dunhill, it's going uphill.
+Well, this night's not going downhill.

 Uphill from here, baby.